 To keep you comfortable your doctor will give you local anesthetic in the extraction area.
 For extra comfort he may use nitrous oxide (laughing gas) or oral sedation.
 In more difficult cases or for extremely anxious patients, he may need to refer you to the oral surgeon who has the ability to extract the teeth under general anethesia (putting you to sleep) or IV sedation.

-In most cases Dr. Koehl and Dr. Hall can remove the teeth, including 3rd molars (wisdom teeth), in office.
+In most cases Dr. Hall and Dr. Jerrells can remove the teeth, including 3rd molars (wisdom teeth), in office.